ppy/osu-wiki/wiki/Submission/Beatmap_Ranking_Procedure/en.md

 When a [beatmapset](/wiki/Glossary/#beatmapset) is first submitted, it is placed in the Pending or Work in Progress beatmap section.
 These maps are referred to as "unranked".
 Unranked maps do not have a scoreboard and move to the Graveyard section after a 28 day period of inactivity.
 The beatmapset can be moved to the Ranked section after going through the beatmap ranking process.
 This process involves receiving nominations and reaching the Qualified section.

 ## Nominations

-In order for a beatmapset to receive a nomination, it must follow and be in accordance with the [ranking criteria](/wiki/Ranking_Criteria) and must have at least 5 hypes.
+In order for a beatmapset to be eligible for a nomination, it must have at least 5 hypes.
 Hypes can be obtained by having other users hype your beatmap in the Discussion page of the map, or under the map's description.
 Once a beatmap has at least 5 hypes, a BN can nominate it if they feel it meets two conditions:

 1. The beatmapset meets the [Ranking Criteria](/wiki/Ranking_Criteria).
 2. The beatmapset meets overall quality standards that are not part of the Ranking Criteria.